 2. Sign up to multiple credit cards

 If you can pay off your credit card bill each month, then you could be signing up to a number of credit cards that offer larger sign-up bonuses.
 Don’t do it all at once—wait at least four months between cards.
 Then, charge all of your everyday purchases so you will earn miles/points.
 But it’s not worth it in the long run if you can’t pay your credit cards off in full each month.
-One of my favorite cards is the Barclaycard Arrival(TM) World MasterCard – Earn 2x on All Purchases®.
+One of my favorite cards is the Barclaycard Arrival(TM) World MasterCard - Earn 2x on All Purchases®.
 It’s truly a great deal because you can get an easy 40,000-mile bonus, which you can use to book travel with any airline, anytime with no blackout dates, and it comes with no foreign transaction fees.
 Plus, whenever you redeem for travel, you earn 10% of your miles back with their exclusive Carry-on Miles.
-There are other perks too, like the fact that they waive the $89 annual fee for the first year.
-Here’s more information and how to apply for this great card and here’s a link to my other favorite credit cards.
+There are other perks too, like the fact that they waive the $89 annual fee for the first year and provide a complimentary subscription to TripIt Pro.
+Here’s more information on how to apply for this great card and here’s a link to my other favorite credit cards.

 3. Use Twitter and Facebook

 If you haven’t already done so, create a Twitter and a Facebook account.
 It takes about two minutes and you don’t have to put any of your personal information out there.
 Your goal is to follow all the airlines, hotels, cruise companies, car rental companies and travel experts that you are interested in because sometimes they offer Twitter- or Facebook-exclusive deals.
 Don’t know where to start?
 Here’s a master list.
 You can thank me later.